tomhiskey/tom-personal-site-jekyll/about.md

 – *360 feedback from a colleague, May 2020*

-I'm an in-house lead product designer at fast-growing Series B startup [Farewill](https://farewill.com/).
+I'm an in-house Lead Product Designer at fast-growing Series B startup [Farewill](https://farewill.com/).
 As a designer, I try to join the dots between complex problems and outcomes, openly and collaboratively.

 As a manager and senior member of the design team, I love helping others to be the best they can be.